Mammograms have pros and cons for people in their 40s. Women can handle the nuance

 Learning about the downsides of mammograms did not discourage women from wanting to get the test at some point, the study showed.

-“We’re not being honest with people,” said breast cancer surgeon Dr. Laura Esserman, director of the University of California, San Francisco Breast Care Center, who was not involved with the research.
+"We're not being honest with people," said breast cancer surgeon Laura Esserman, director of the University of California San Francisco Breast Care Center, who was not involved with the research.

 "I think most people are completely unaware of the risks associated with screening because we've had 30, 40 years of a public health messaging campaign: Go out and get your mammogram, and everything will be fine," she said in an NPR interview.